saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Livia Scientia.md

 Team player p.
 60
 Dramatic Disheveling p.
 63, because that is hilarious Cosmopolitan p.
 57 -> Allows Culture Gifts to work on any Culture Sixth Sense p.
-73 -> Bonus to parry and dodge when enemy has concealment bonus.
+73 -> Bonus to parry and <mark class="hltr-aqua">dodge</mark> when enemy has concealment bonus.
 This includes when you are reeling.
 ---
-Sword Dancer Career Jadeclaw p.
+Sword Dancer <mark class="hltr-green">Career</mark> Jadeclaw p.
 457 -> Sword dancing has more gifts p.
 474. Probably for next character?
 -->